Sharmba Mitchell: Rematch with Tszyu

 Negotiations for a rematch with Tszyu had been taking place long before the fights with the aforementioned rivals.
 Tszyu, however, had his own health problems, and the fight kept being cancelled.
 First scheduled for Australia and then for Moscow, the rematch finally took place on November 6, 2004, in Phoenix, Arizona.
 Mitchell was floored four times in the second bout with Tszyu before being stopped in round three, losing by knockout.

 Losses to Mayweather and Williams

 On November 19, 2005, Mitchell was defeated by Floyd Mayweather Jr. in their 147-lbs. non-title bout in Portland, Oregon.
 Mayweather dropped Mitchell in the third round with a straight right hand to the head, and again dropped him in the sixth with a hook to the body, ending the fight.
 During his most recent bout - against Paul Williams in Reno, Nevada, on August 19, 2006 - Mitchell was knocked down in the third round, and three times in the fourth round.
 Referee Richard Steele stopped the bout at 2:57 when Mitchell arose wobbly from the final knockdown.
-Mitchell retired for good shortly there after.
+Mitchell retired for good shortly thereafter.

 Mitchell finished his professional boxing career of 57 wins and 6 losses, with 30 knockout wins.